WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Distance/HYSRF05/index.md

 ## Hardware

-The HYSRF05 sensor has 5 connections, but you will only need to connect: power, ground, echo and trigger:
+The HYSRF05 sensor has 5 pins, but you'll only connect 4: power, ground, echo and trigger (out isn't used).

 ![HYSRF05 and Netduino](HYSRF05-Circuit.png)